 Tremor Charge (ability 3)

 Tremor Charge is a throwable that creates a shockwave on impact.
-It functions as a zone-disruption tool, useful for breaking up grouped enemies or forcing targets out of cover so Tracking Shot can do its work.
+It works as a zone-disruption tool, useful for breaking up grouped enemies or forcing targets out of cover so Tracking Shot can do its work.

 Trailblazer (ultimate)